vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>

 <script setup>
+// `user.value` can be `undefined`
-// in this scenario, we no longer have a `user` property since `useUserData()` returns synchronously before the loader is resolved const { data: user, pending, error } = useUserData()
+const { data: user, pending, error } = useUserData()
-//      ^ Ref<{ user: User } | undefined>
+//      ^ Ref<User | undefined>
 </script>
 ```

 This patterns is useful to avoid blocking the navigation while _less important data_ is being fetched.
-It will display the page earlier while some of the parts of it are still loading.
+It will display the page earlier while some of the parts of it are still loading and you are able to display loader indicators thanks to the `pending` property.

 TODO: it's possible to await all pending loaders with `await allPendingLoaders()`.
 Useful for SSR.
+Otherwise we could always ignore lazy loaders in SSSR.
+Do we need both?

-TODO: transform a loader into a lazy version of it
+TODO: transform a loader into a lazy version of it.

 See alternatives for a version of `lazy` that accepts a number/function.